Charles Edwards (actor): Theatre

 In 2012, Edwards played the lead role of George VI in the original stage play of The King's Speech on a nationwide tour and also the West End, gaining positive feedback from critics across the board.
 Drama critic Michael Billington wrote of his performance, "Edwards, who has been edging towards stardom for several seasons, has now unequivocally arrived."
 Later in 2012, he took on the role of Conservative Whip Jack Weatherill in James Graham's This House at the National Theatre.
 Towards the end of the year, he was shortlisted again for Best Actor at the Evening Standard Theatre Awards for his performance in both plays.

 In 2013, Edwards starred as Charles Marsden in a Simon Godwin adaptation of Eugene O'Neill's Pulitzer prize winning play Strange Interlude at the National's Lyttleton Theatre.
-In 2014, Edwards co-starred in Michael Blakemore's adaptation of Coward's Blithe Spirit, opposite Dame Angela Lansbury.
-He played Richard II in Simon Godwin's production at Shakespeare's Globe, and Henry Trebell in Harley Granville Barker's play Waste at the National Theatre, both in 2015.
+In 2014, Edwards co-starred in Michael Blakemore's adaptation of Blithe Spirit, opposite Dame Angela Lansbury.
+He played the title role in Simon Godwin's production of Richard II at Shakespeare's Globe, and Henry Trebell in Harley Granville Barker's play Waste at the National Theatre, both in 2015.

 In March 2017, he starred as Henry Higgins in the Brisbane and Melbourne seasons of Lerner and Loewe's My Fair Lady, presented by Opera Australia and John Frost and directed by Dame Julie Andrews.

 Edwards worked with playwright James Graham again in 2021, playing Gore Vidal in Best of Enemies at the Young Vic.
 He received a Laurence Olivier Award nomination for Best Actor the following year.